mirrorer/afl/experimental/experiments_readme.txt

 Here's a quick overview of the stuff you can find in this directory:

-  - arm_support          - a very experimental and unstable support for ARMv7.
+  - asan_cgroups         - a contributed script to simplify fuzzing ASAN binaries with robust memory limits on Linux.

   - bash_harness         - a simple shell harness used to find a bunch of post-Shellshock bugs.